mdsufz/PredicTF/README.md

 # 5) Usage

+**Note: All FASTA files (.fa) must be composed of aminoacid sequences!"

 **Predict Transcription Factors**

 If the user only wants to predict Transcription Factors in their target genome(s) using the trained model run the following command: